 How to Buy Stock in an IRA or Similar Retirement Account

 From a nuts-and-bolts perspective, the process of buying stock in a Roth IRA or any of its related cousins is practically identical to buying stock in a regular, taxable brokerage account.
 If your IRA is held at a brokerage firm, you follow the exact same procedure.
 The difference has to do with how the taxes are treated and the amount of new cash you can contribute each year.

-For example, you can only contribute $5,500 to a Traditional IRA if you are 49 years old or younger, and $6,500 if you are 50 years of age or older.
+For example, you can only contribute $6,000 per year to a Traditional IRA if you are 49 years old or younger, and $7,000 if you are 50 years of age or older.
 As long as you fall below the income limits in effect for the year based upon your marital status, you can write off these contributions as if you never made the money.
-Meanwhile, the dividends and capital gains your money earns while invested in stock within the Traditional IRA are completely tax-free with only a handful of exceptions.
+Meanwhile, the dividends and capital gains your money earns while invested in stock within the Traditional IRA are completely tax-deferred with only a handful of exceptions.
 When you go to pull the money out of the account, you pay regular income tax on the amount withdrawn.

-How to Buy Stock Through a Direct Stock Purchase Plan or Dividend Reinvestment Plan (aka DRIP)
+How to Buy Stock Through a Direct Stock Purchase Plan

 How to Buy Stock Through a Mutual Fund